Cozmopolit/MIDIFlux/Documentation/Developer/StatefulActionSystem.md

 ## Overview

 MIDIFlux includes a comprehensive stateful action system that enables MIDI mappings to maintain integer state between triggers.
-This system was implemented to support advanced use cases like toggle buttons, progressive actions, and mode-dependent behaviors while maintaining the existing unified action architecture.
+This system was implemented to support advanced use cases like toggle buttons, progressive actions, and mode-dependent behaviors while maintaining the existing action architecture.

 ## Key Components